rbuchberger/jekyll_picture_tag/readme.md

 **Easy responsive images for Jekyll.**

 Jekyll Picture Tag is a liquid tag that adds responsive images to your [Jekyll](http://jekyllrb.com) static site.
-It follows the proposed [picture element](http://picture.responsiveimages.org/) pattern, and polyfills current browsers with [Picturefill](https://github.com/scottjehl/picturefill).
+It follows the [picture element](http://picture.responsiveimages.org/) pattern, and polyfills older browsers with [Picturefill](https://github.com/scottjehl/picturefill).
 Jekyll Picture Tag automatically creates resized source images, is fully configurable, and covers all use cases — including art direction and resolution switching — with a little YAML configuration and a simple template tag.

 For non-responsive images in Jekyll, take a look at [Jekyll Img Tag](https://github.com/robwierzbowski/jekyll-img-tag).